 As mentioned above, the Nectar mattress is a tad bit firmer than Puffy.
 You don’t sink as much and your hips stay a little more in horizontal alignment with the rest of your body.
 Overall, we think the bed comes in around a medium to medium-firm on the firmness scale.

 Still, despite being on the firmer side, we think the mattress is a good choice for all types of sleepers.
 The bed provides a good amount of support for back and stomach sleepers.
 When it comes to side sleepers, at first, the bed doesn’t seem ideal due to the firmness, but once you nestle into the top layers, it’s a very comfortable mattress.
 After a few seconds, the top layers do a good job of cradling your pressure points (hips and shoulders) when you’re on your side.

 This one is pretty cut and dry.
 The Nectar mattress is cheaper than Puffy.
-A queen size Nectar has a MSRP of about $700, while the Puffy queen mattress has a MSRP of $1,150.
+A queen size Nectar has a MSRP of about $800, while the Puffy queen mattress has a MSRP of $1,150.
 Both companies offer discounts, and you can expect Nectar’s promotions to be in the $100 price range.

 However, the MSRP really doesn’t mean much in Puffy’s case since they are almost always running a big promotion.
 We regularly see them offer $250-$300 off MSRP.
 It might be a good idea to check Puffy.com to see what the current promotion is.
 After discount, you’ll most likely be able to snag a queen size Puffy for around $850.
 It’s also worth noting that Nectar typically throws in two free pillows with each mattress purchase.

 If the prices listed above are outside your budget, we’d recommend checking out our list of the Best Beds Under $500.